TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 The repository includes two folders and the famous `README.md` file.

-The `/app` folder contain the `index.html` of the login page and a `/static/css` directory, nothing interesting:
+The `/app` folder contains the `index.html` of the login page and a `/static/css` directory.
+At first glance, no hardcoded secrets, comments, or JS references were found.

 <br />